cumulus-digital/cmls-player/README.md

 Interplay and state between the SDK and UI is synchronized across windows through a customization of [redux-state-sync](https://github.com/aohua/redux-state-sync), using pubkey's [Broadcast Channel](https://github.com/pubkey/broadcast-channel) library.

-Framer: Allows the SDK interface to survive navigation around the website by containing the site within an iframe.
+Framer: Allows the SDK interface to survive navigation around the website by containing the site within an iframe on navigation.
 Upon a normal initial page load, Framer listens for click events to intercept.
 When intercepted, an iframe (the "Child") is generated to contain the next pageload, and all existing top-level page elements lacking a "do-not-remove" class are removed.
 History state is reflected from the child to the parent.
 Framer also incorporates "patches" which modify specific site-specific elements to support better support this behavior.

 # Deployment and Configuration

 *Note: Only one instance of the player button can exist on a page.*

-The player button is configured in HTML, and rendered in place where that HTML is inserted.
+The CMLS Player button is configured in HTML, and rendered in place where its markup exists in the DOM.
 One or more stations must be defined.
-If more than one station is defined, a dropdown is made available to select the station to play.
-One station is designated as "primary".
-If not explicitly configured in the station tags, the first station is chosen.
+If more than one station is defined, a dropdown rendered to select the station to play.
+One station is designated as "primary" and displayed in the primary button.
+If not explicitly configured in the station tags, the first station is chosen as primary.

-The main player button controls and displays metadata for the "active" station.
-On load, the initial active station is the primary.
-If additional stations are defined and another station is played, it becomes the "active" station.
-When clicked, the player button begins or stops the stream for the active station.
+The CMLS player's primary button controls playback of the active station, and displays its metadata.
+On load, the initial active station is the primary station.
+If additional stations are defined and another station is played through the dropdown, that station becomes the "active" station.
+When clicked, the primary button begins or stops the stream for the active station only.

 Example configuration: